Konstantin Kalinin

 • Role-based access control

-You won’t need them all upfront — which is why identifying the initial core is so critical.
-This connects directly to your MVP strategy.
+You won’t need them all upfront.
+Identifying the initial core is what makes the MVP work.

-Successful EHR system development often involves building a suite of apps—patient portals, clinician dashboards, admin panels—not just one interface.
-Each must support unique workflows and secure data access.
+EHR system development almost always means building a suite: patient portals, clinician dashboards, and admin panels.
+Each one supports unique workflows and needs its own secure data access.

-If you think of it, that’s really hard to miss.
-Yet, most companies talking about EHR development skip the part where they tell you you’ll be building multiple apps.
+This is hard to miss.
+Yet most companies talking about EHR development skip the part where they tell you you’ll be building multiple apps.
+The multi-app reality clicks during the strategy workshop, once you walk through who’ll actually use the system.

-• multiple front-ends (that’s how developers call apps we, users, interact with)
+• multiple front-ends (that’s how developers refer to apps we, users, interact with)

 • APIs layer